jeffknerr/jeffknerr.github.io/_posts/2021-03-04-haproxy-ssh-load-balancing.markdown

     [certbot](https://certbot.eff.org/) and [letsencrypt](https://letsencrypt.org/)
     for our ssl certificate)
-* the `tcp-check` line means it is looking for a string that starts with SSH-2.0-OpenSSH when checking if the ssh service is up on each host
+* the `tcp-check` line means it is looking for a string that starts with SSH-2.0-OpenSSH when checking if the ssh service is up on each host.
+Try `telnet hostname 22` to see what your sshd prints.
 * for each server line, the `check inter 10s fall 2 rise 1` part controls how haproxy checks (every 10 sec) for offline (2 failed checks) and online (1 successful check) hosts
 * we set the timeouts to 36 hours, since students sometimes set up long-running (overnight)